Welcome to Madrid

-The Museum shall remain closed on public holidays and at weekends in November and December, apart from 3 November and 1 December.
+The Museum shall remain closed on public holidays and at weekends since January.

 Through its important collections of minerals, rocks and fossils from all the different Spanish regions and former colonies, as well as from sites around the world, the Geominero Museum aims to preserve, research and spread the wealth and diversity of the geological, paleontological and mineralogical heritage.